husarion/erc2025/RULES.md

 Reactor will be saving a list of the passwords for all the tries - so you'll be scored for the most effective run.
 Even though your protocol should be at least "somewhat" effective.
 We plan on passwords being a couple dozen characters long.

 We also advise you to implement some checksums, redundancies and sanity checks in your protocol.
 The only other way for you to check whether the password you have is correct would be to physically travel to the Reactor and checking it there.
 Teams should also plan for any environmental issues that may occur - like the weather or the lighting conditions.
 Such conditions may also change between the Teams.
-Organizers will try to minimize those challenges by placing the panel inside a tent and providing consistent lighting if needed, but some issues are still expected to occur.
+Operator will try to minimize those challenges by placing the panel inside a tent and providing consistent lighting if needed, but some issues are still expected to occur.

-Firmware provided by the organizers will neither be super effective nor super safe.
+Firmware provided by the Operator will neither be super effective nor super safe.
 This is why the only penalty for not providing a firmware for this sub-task will be a multiplier of 50% for the Technical excellence category, and scores for all other categories will be the same for all Teams not providing a firmware.
-Firmware provided by the Organizers will be scored alongside the Teams' firmwares.
+Firmware provided by the Operator will be scored alongside the Teams' firmwares.

 For the Teams that choose to skip this sub-task, there will be a backup password for the Reactor provided.
 The backup password will not grant the full access to the Reactor's data in the next sub-task.
 The backup password will still have to be read using the robot from inside the habitat.